Tom Robbins

 Thomas Eugene Robbins (July 22, 1932 – February 9, 2025) was an American novelist.
 His most notable works are "seriocomedies" (also known as "comedy dramas").
-Robbins had lived in La Conner, Washington, since 1970, where he wrote nine of his books.
 His 1976 novel Even Cowgirls Get the Blues was adapted into the 1993 film version by Gus Van Sant.
 His last work, published in 2014, was Tibetan Peach Pie, a self-declared "un-memoir".
+From 1970, Robbins lived in La Conner, Washington, where he wrote nine of his books.

 Early life

-Robbins was born on July 22, 1932, in Blowing Rock, North Carolina, to George Thomas Robbins and Katherine Belle Robinson.
+Thomas Eugene Robbins was born on July 22, 1932, in Blowing Rock, North Carolina, to George Thomas Robbins and Katherine Belle Robinson.
 Both of his grandfathers were Southern Baptist preachers.
 The Robbins family lived in Blowing Rock before moving to Warsaw, Virginia, when the author was still a young boy.
 In adulthood, Robbins described his young self as being a "hillbilly".

 Robbins attended Warsaw High School (class of 1949) and Hargrave Military Academy in Chatham, Virginia, where he won the Senior Essay Medal.
 The next year he enrolled at Washington and Lee University in Lexington, Virginia, to major in journalism, leaving at the end of his sophomore year after being disciplined by his fraternity for bad behavior and failing to earn a letter in basketball.

 In 1953, he enlisted in the U.S. Air Force after receiving his draft notice, spending a year as a meteorologist in Korea, followed by two years in the Special Weather Intelligence unit of the Strategic Air Command in Nebraska.
-He was discharged in 1957 and returned to Richmond, Virginia, where his poetry readings at the Rhinoceros Coffee House led to his gaining a reputation on the local bohemian scene.
+He was discharged in 1957 and returned to Richmond, Virginia, where his poetry readings at the Rhinoceros Coffee House gained him a reputation in the local bohemian scene.